idibau/cs2bim/README.md

 |46|ifc.groups.<em>IfcGroupKey</em>.attributes.<em>ListElementX</em>.attribute|str|*|"Name"|
 |47|ifc.groups.<em>IfcGroupKey</em>.attributes.<em>ListElementX</em>.value|str|*|"Group"|

-- [x] don't use ? if no value list is defined
-- [x] what's up with the TODO?
-- [x] how to read 0.0 - 1-0 ? is that supposed to be '0.0 - 1.0'?
-- [x] are the Types the ifc enumerations?

 ## IFC configuration
 In this section of the configuration you can make some general definitions about the resulting ifc file and you can define the feature classes that are generated and exported as ifc entities.